CONTENTS

 Visiting London can be overwhelming, especially if you are visiting for the first time.
 With a city that is brimming with some of the world’s most iconic landmarks, it’s easy to get so caught up in them that you miss other great locations.
 That being said, I know my first visit was exactly that.
-Visits to Big Ben, Trafalgar Square, Number 10, Westminster Abbey, St Pauls, London Bridge….the list seems to be never-ending.
+Visits to Big Ben, Trafalgar Square, Number 10, Westminster Abbey, St Pauls, London Bridge and so many more.
+The list is never-ending.

 For a great day out, step away from the built environment of London and head to Richmond Park.
 With 2,500 acres of parkland, the largest Royal Park in London, it is anything but hidden.
 It is also an enclosed natural reserve, with perimeter walls and large, ornate gates.

-Getting to Richmond Park, London is easy.
-What to do when you get there is answered by my list of things to do below.
+Getting to Richmond Park, London is easy when you know a few little tricks.
+We’ve outlined these for you further down the page.
+Knowing what to do in Richmond Park when you get there is made easier by reading our list of things to do below.
 Whilst a little way out of London, it’s definitely worth the effort.
-I’d suggest making a day of it to enable time to explore the nearby village of Richmond, one of my favourites.
+We’d suggest making a day of it to enable time to explore the nearby village of Richmond and one of the most unique pubs in London, the Richmond Pub.

 History of Richmond Park London

 Richmond Park is called a Royal Park for good reason.
-Dating back to the early 1200’s, the area belonged to royalty, with names such as Edward and Henry VII involved.
+Dating back to the early 1200s, the area belonged to royalty, with names such as Edward and Henry VII involved.
 In 1625, King Charles I ruled from here, following London’s Great Plague.
 He brought red and fallow deer here and fully enclosed the park, much to the chagrin of the locals.
 Today, Richmond Park, now under the ownership of the Crown and HRH Queen Elizabeth II, is a public park where the red and fallow deer still roam free.
+Seeing the Richmond Park deer is one of the main reasons why visitors like to come here today.

 Things to do in Richmond Park